garimakapoor081/Power-Bi-Supply-Chain-Makeup-Product-Dashboard/README.md

 Here is a dataset we collected from a Fashion and Beauty startup.
 The dataset is based on the supply chain of Makeup products.
 Below are all the features in the dataset:

 1. Dataset Preparation:
-○ Ensure that your dataset contains all the columns mentioned:
+    Ensure that your dataset contains all the columns mentioned:
 2. Create the following visualizations
-.
-Product Performance Dashboard:
+.  <ul>Product Performance Dashboard:</ul
 3. Supply Chain Efficiency Dashboard
 4. Customer Demographics:
 5. Analysis Questions: